- Risks & complications

 The tooth is not impacted at all.
 It has broken through the gums and is fully visible.
 This is a pretty straight-forward case, similar to a regular extraction.

 When the tooth is completely stuck in the jaw the process of removing it is necessary.
 Unfortunately, this is also the most complicated situation.
+It is best to be sedated during this procedure.

-How to prepare for wisdom tooth extraction
+How to prepare for wisdom teeth surgery

-Depending on the type of anesthesia, you might also have to fast for some time before your procedure to avoid nausea.
+Depending on the anesthesia, you might also have to fast for some time before your procedure to avoid nausea.
 You might even have to stop eating the day before.
 Also, make sure to ask your dentist whether you should continue taking your regular medication if you do take any.

 The procedure of wisdom tooth removal